 - i) Quality First Teaching the needs of the majority of children will be met through whole class teaching that is of a high quality and is differentiated to enable children to access the curriculum at an appropriate level in a whole class environment. - ii) Small Group Interventions the school uses a wide range of interventions to enable children who have not made expected progress in any particular area of learning to address this.
 All interventions are recorded and monitored using provision mapping, a tool that enables staff to ensure that any intervention has been effective and to produce reports of progress made. - iii) School Support it may be necessary to provide additional support at an individual level to enable a child to make the progress that is expected from their starting point.
-If this is the case, an individualised plan may be written to identify specific targets for progress.
-The Plan will set targets for the child and will detail: - the short term targets set for the child; - the teaching strategies to be used; - the provision to be put in place; and - when and how the targets are to be reviewed and evaluated.
+If this is the case, an individualised plan may be written to identify specific targets for progress we call this 'My Learning Journey'.
+The Learning Journey will set targets for the child and will detail: - The child's strengths and opinions; - the short-term targets set for the child; - the teaching strategies to be used; - the provision to be put in place both at home and in school; and - when and how the targets are to be reviewed and evaluated.

-The Plan will be reviewed by the class teacher, child and parents/carers on at least a termly basis and the outcomes will be recorded and shared with the SENCo, who will evaluate the provision and give guidance to the class teacher as appropriate.
+The Learning Journey will be reviewed by the class teacher, child and parents/carers on at least a termly basis and the outcomes will be recorded and shared with the SENCo, who will evaluate the provision and give guidance to the class teacher as appropriate.
 The parents/carers and children (according to their age and abilities) will be invited to take part in the target setting and review process; the parents/carers must be given the opportunity to sign all plans and review documents and given copies of the same for their own records.